CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 maas admin interface delete 4efwb4 15
 ```

-The following will be output after successfully deleting an interface:
+The following is output after the successful deletion of an interface:

 ```no-highlight
 Success.